co2-git/maeva/doc/Schema.md

 ### Embedded schemas

-You have two ways of declaring embedded schemas:
+You have three ways of declaring embedded schemas:

 ```javascript
 import {Type, Schema} from 'maeva';